wp-plugins/chatroll-live-chat/readme.txt

 == Description ==

-<a href="http://chatroll.com/">Chatroll</a> is a simple and flexible chat plugin for WordPress.
+**Chatroll Live Chat** is a simple and flexible chat plugin for WordPress.
 Use Chatroll as a **live chat** or **shoutbox** on your sidebar, posts and pages.

 **Benefits & Features:**